🚀 Benchmarks 🚀

 - No boilerplate

-- Compatible with Unity and other C# engines
+- Compatibility with other C# engines

 - Compatible with Native AOT